microsoftgraph/msgraph-sdk-powershell/src/Financials/Financials/docs/v1.0-beta/Update-MgFinancialCompany.md

 ### -UnitsOfMeasure
 .
-To construct, see NOTES section for UNITSOFMEASURE properties and create a hash table.
+To construct, please use Get-Help -Online and see NOTES section for UNITSOFMEASURE properties and create a hash table.

 ```yaml
 Type: Microsoft.Graph.PowerShell.Models.IMicrosoftGraphUnitOfMeasure[]